sneelocke/Arduino-Uno-Midi-Xylophone/README.txt

 I use the MIDI library described above.
 I use the Adafruit MCP23017 I2C I/O expander chip library.

-xylo1 - test hardware with scales

-xylo2 - rx midi and send it to the 14 usable keys.

-xylo3 - rx midi and send it to 30 usable keys through IO expander chip.

 parts come from...

 digikey.com